-Disciplines: Activism, All Disciplines, Architecture, Collaboration, Community, Culinary Arts, Design, Digital, Engineering, Film & Video, Fine art, Installation, Literature, Media Arts, Moving Image, Music & Sound, Performance, Poetry, Research, Science, Social Practice, Social Work, Sound, Theater, Visual Arts, Writing.
+Disciplines: Activism, Architecture, Arts, Collaboration, Community, Culinary Arts, Design, Digital, Engineering, Film & Video, Fine Art, Installation, Literature, Media Arts, Moving Image, Music & Sound, Performance, Poetry, Research, Science, Social Practice, Social Work, Sound, Theater, Visual Arts, Writing.

 Location: Richland, WA | United States

 Duration: 1 week - 1 month | TBD

 In collaboration with Washington State University, artist and educator Peter Christenson has initiated a cultural capital scholar residency in Richland, WA and is currently seeking proposals from creatives with diverse backgrounds and research agendas to participate in the community-based residency.
 Innovative and socially conscious scholars and practitioners working in a variety of fields and industries including the visual arts, architecture, engineering, urban planning, social work, design and media arts, creative writing & literature, culinary arts, etc. are encouraged to apply.